vipintom/reposcribe/README.md

 - **`RepoScribe: Open Output File`**: Opens the generated Markdown file.
 - **`RepoScribe: Copy Output File Content`**: Copies the entire content of the output file to your clipboard.

-## Status Bar
+## Status Bar Indicator

-The RepoScribe status bar item gives you quick feedback and access to a menu of actions.
+The RepoScribe status bar item provides at-a-glance feedback and quick access to all actions via an interactive hover menu.

-- `$(file-code) RepoScribe: Ready`: Idle and watching for changes.
-- `$(sync~spin) RepoScribe: Generating...`: Actively regenerating the file.
+- `$(sync~spin)`: Actively regenerating the file.
-- `$(check) RepoScribe: Updated`: The file has been successfully updated.
+- `$(note)`: Idle, updated, or paused.
+Hover for details.
-- `$(error) RepoScribe: Error`: An error occurred.
+- `$(note)` with a red background: An error occurred.
 Check the "RepoScribe" output channel for details.
-- `$(debug-pause) RepoScribe: Paused`: Automatic generation is currently paused.

-Clicking the status bar item will open a quick menu with these actions:
+Hovering over the icon reveals a menu with these actions:

 - **Pause/Resume Auto-Generation**
 - **Open Output File**